binarymax/heimdall/README.md

 ## Setup

-When starting the app, Heimdall is passed a path that contains the API declaration files, as well as the Express app:
+When starting the app, Heimdall is passed a path that contains the API specification files and Express app object:

+	var api = process.cwd() + '/api/';
 	var app = express();
-	var api = process.cwd() + '/api/';
 	heimdall.load(api, app);

-* The oData specification can be found at http://odata.org/ ** The EDM specification details can be found at http://www.odata.org/documentation/odata-v2-documentation/overview/#6_Primitive_Data_Types
+- * The oData specification can be found at http://odata.org/
+- ** EDM details can be found at http://www.odata.org/documentation/odata-v2-documentation/overview/#6_Primitive_Data_Types

+###### *Made with love by Max Irwin (http://binarymax.com)*